Child & Adolescent Psychiatry Subspecialty

 RCPSC Info for C & A Psychiatry

 We have a strong program that has consistently graduated Child and Adolescent psychiatrists of the highest caliber.
-The University of Calgary is in a strong position to support its trainees with over 40 Child and Adolescent Psychiatrists on faculty.
+The University of Calgary is in a strong position to support its trainees with over 40 Child and Adolescent Psychiatrists on faculty, many of whom are actively involved in supervision of residents.
 We have an excellent centralized intake system which accepts thousands of referrals each year into a variety of practice settings across the spectrum of need.
 There are excellent opportunities for research with solid administrative support for teaching and educational placements.

 Wellness is a cornerstone of the program.
+Our residents enjoy annual Retreats where they can deliberate on matters impacting them and most importantly partake in activities that help them unwind.
 Residents have protected academic half days every week and reduced call requirements as they progress in CAP training.
 There is a book fund to be used to offset the cost of learning materials and help pay for conferences and other learning opportunities.
 Trainees are encouraged to maintain a healthy work-life balance and avail themselves of the many amazing restaurants, events and natural wonders that this city and the surrounding area has to offer!
 We hope you will consider applying to our program.

 Application Process